brycewray/eleventy_solo/src/posts/2019/10/picture-perfect.md

 ## Can't I just pre-optimize?

-If you're an old-school Web geek such as I, remembering the days when such capabilities didn't exist, you might be wondering, "Why can't we just do what we used to do, which is to process the images *ourselves* beforehand in our image editors of choice?"
+If you're an old-school web geek such as I, remembering the days when such capabilities didn't exist, you might be wondering, "Why can't we just do what we used to do, which is to process the images *ourselves* beforehand in our image editors of choice?"

 The answer to that is, of course: you absolutely **can**.
 And many still do.
 It's just that, this way, you don't have to do so.